Daniel Weisiger Adams

-Daniel Weisiger Adams (May 1, 1821 – June 13, 1872) was a lawyer and a brigadier general in the Confederate States Army during the American Civil War (Civil War).
+Daniel Weisiger Adams (May 1, 1821 – June 13, 1872) was a lawyer and a brigadier general in the Confederate States Army during the American Civil War.

 Early life and career

 Adams was born in Frankfort, Kentucky, to George Adams and Anna Weisiger Adams.
-His brother, William Wirt Adams, also was a Confederate Army brigadier general.
+His brother, William Wirt Adams, was also a Confederate Army brigadier general.

 The family moved to Mississippi in 1825.
 Adams read law and became a lawyer in Mississippi.

-He also was a second lieutenant in the Mississippi militia and a member of the Mississippi legislature, serving in the Mississippi State Senate from 1852 to 1856.
+He also was a second lieutenant in the Mississippi Militia and a member of the Mississippi legislature, serving in the Mississippi State Senate from 1852 to 1856.

 Adams killed James Hagan in a duel on June 6, 1843.
 Hagan, editor of the Vicksburg Sentinel, had criticized Adams' father.

 Adams moved to New Orleans, Louisiana in 1852.
 He became prominent in local political and social circles, and his practice became one of the city's largest.